 “I am afraid I can’t fall in love anymore”, my friend tells me, with a smartphone in hand, his Tinder account left open.
 The shiny screen he holds so tightly is a promise of happiness in the form of endless beautiful faces smiling at you, stating availability, opening a passage to something greater than the dullness of everyday life, the loneliness most of us know all too well.

 “I am afraid I can’t fall in love anymore”, he repeats.
 I reckon with that fear.
-When you hit your 30’s and you’ve gone through a couple of intense love stories and romances that came to an end, it is easy to start doubting if you will ever encounter someone who can make your heart beat faster again.
+When you hit your 30’s and you’ve gone through a number of relationships that came to an end, it is easy to start doubting if you will ever encounter someone who can make your heart beat faster again.
 With whom you can connect on a deeper level.
 Who can bring more life into your life.

 Do you still remember how it feels?

 The term “fall in love” is an interesting one.
 It is also misleading.
 It seems to imply a lack of control, a sort of fate.
-It’s like you fall into a trap or something, and then good luck in dealing with it.
-Yes, there are factors that are pretty animalistic in us feeling attracted to another human and mechanisms that take place on a relatively unconscious level of awareness.
-Those fall into the category of compatibility: whether you have it with someone or you don’t.
-Like, I have no idea why I feel totally drawn to certain smells and repelled by others.
-But one thing I am certain.
-We make love.
-Literally and figuratively.
-We create love and feed love if we are willing to; if we learn how to.
-We can make love expand, we can “fall more in love” with someone we were not that into at first.
-When I say you can make any relationship extraordinary, I am stressing the verb, the action.
-A relationship doesn’t happen to you, rather it is actively co-created by you, and by your partner.
+Like you fell in a trap where luck plays the most significant role.
+The mechanisms of attraction are not always very conscious – when you feel totally drawn to certain smells and repelled by others, that’s quite animalistic, right?
+But alongside chemistry, there is another space in love where self-determination plays an incredible role.
+Love is what you make of it.
+Love is a verb and an action.
+We create it and feed it if we are willing and learn how to.
 A relationship is like a plant that you need to take care of.
 Feed it and give it your undivided attention on a daily basis and you’ll see it growing stronger.
 There’s no better feeling than building intimacy with someone and seeing that person opening up and blossoming next to you.
-This is what I call “extraordinary love”.
+This is what I call extraordinary love.

 “The greatest good you can do for another is not just to share your riches but to reveal to him his own” // Benjamin Disraeli

 We can only experience extraordinary love if we are whole (or relatively whole).
 “Who’s whole anyway?”, you might be thinking.
 “Everyone’s broken, everyone has wounds to heal”.
 Well, that’s true, that’s just a human condition.
 But you also know how fast our hearts can recover once they blend in with a like mind (should I say a ‘likeheart’?).
-What my friend is looking for is an “extraordinary love” or, in other words, a love that’s whole, a full connection.
-We are all looking for that, right?
-But one thing is to have a desire for something, another thing is whether or not we’re in an emotional state that allows us to open up and actually act on that something that we say we need.
+My friend is looking for that extraordinary love or, in other words, a love that’s whole, a real connection.
+I suppose we all are.
+But one thing is to have a desire for something; whether or not we’re in an emotional state that allows us to act on it is quite another.

 If you like coffee as much as I do, you must remember the first time you drank one.
 Remember feeling like you were the queen / king of the world?
 Right.
 A few years later, do you still have the same sensation when you drink your morning coffee?
 Impossible, right?
 Unless you give yourself a break from time to time, the more caffeine you drink, the more caffeine you need in order to feel something similar to what you’ve felt initially – by the way, I’m writing this at the cafe and I have just heard someone ordering a three-shot cappuccino.
 Ouch!
 If you never went on a coffee-detox, chances are that after your morning coffee your body feels even more tired than before you had it.
 With love, it’s the exact same thing.
 Unless you’re 13 years old, after a relationship has come to an end, you are emotionally worn out.
 You need a break, especially if it was a turbulent or painful one.
 Sometimes even a feeble passion takes its toll on us, let alone a serious relationship.
 I’m not saying we need to turn monks and go live in a cloister.
 Processing times and coping mechanisms will, of course, be different for everyone.
 I’m talking about basic emotional hygiene.
 I mean, we’re taught to brush our teeth every day and wash our clothes.
 Why on earth wouldn’t we do the same work on our inner-world, the one space that determines the very way we stand in life?